Mass Communication Programs

 With offices located in the Cauthen Educational Media Center, the Mass Communication Department became the 10th and newest of the College of Liberal Arts departments on July 1, 2003.

-The six full-time faculty members are dedicated to providing students with a wealth of practical experience from their years of working as professional print and broadcast journalists as well as in public relations.
+The five full-time faculty members are dedicated to providing students with a wealth of practical experience from their years of working as professional print and broadcast journalists as well as in public relations.

 It is the mission of the faculty to provide students with guidance and encouragement in developing communication skills that will be useful for working in the mass media or allied professions.
 For students who do not anticipate a media career, the faculty provides guidance and encouragement so that they may become more intelligent consumers of media messages, better understand the role of the media in the United States today, and become more informed, responsible and articulate as participating citizens.